TMI newsletter 25 – Developer-driven threat modeling at OutSystems

 Welcome

-In this month’s newsletter, we gathered some valuable advice from different sources on ways to continuously improve your threat modeling skills.
+In this month’s newsletter, we gathered valuable advice from different sources on ways to continuously improve your threat modeling skills.
 Threat modeling through step-by-step approaches, updates, and add-ons, embedding it in the DevOps lifecycle… There are so many ways to find out why and how to threat model!

 Enjoy the read, and spread the threat modeling message!